 This post may contain affiliate links.
 Please read our Disclosure Policy.

-If you love baking at Christmas, I have tons of great gluten free Christmas recipes to try.
+If you love baking at Christmas, I have tons of great gluten-free Christmas recipes to try.

 Gluten Free Baking Tips

-1. To avoid gritty texture in your cake, cookies, and cupcakes, let your cake batter sit in the pan for 15-20 minutes to soften the rice flour in the flour blend.
+1. To avoid a gritty texture in your cake, cookies, and cupcakes, let your cake batter sit in the pan for 15-20 minutes to soften the rice flour in the flour blend.

 3. I have TONS of helpful gluten free baking resources to help you bake like a pro.
-Check out my Gluten Free Resources to find them all.
+Check out my Gluten-Free Resources to find them all.

 Gluten-Free Related Reading